Currency Hedging

 Worked example

 Leave it unhedged and by early July the same dollars cost around £503,000, roughly £3,200 more, purely from the rate.
-Book a forward in April near 1.343 and the cost is fixed at about £500,000, with a deposit of around £25,000 held until settlement.
+Book a forward in April near 1.343 and the cost is fixed at about £500,000, with a deposit of £25,000 to £50,000 (5% to 10%) held until settlement.

 Now the other side.
 Over the same window sterling firmed against the euro, so an unhedged €575,000 payable came out about £6,300 cheaper.
 A forward would have removed that gain too.

 The forward was not the wrong call; it simply does what it says, which is to trade the swing for a known number.
+You can run the same sums on your own numbers.

 How to compare FX hedging providers